 The altar, carved from oak, measures 12.6 m high and 7 m wide.
 It is adorned with almost 400 carved figures and mostly depicts the passion of Christ and the ascension.
 Some of the scenes were clearly inspired by Albrecht Dürer’s “Kleine Passion”.
 Many figures are masterly carved with individual details.

-The church brochure, and information sheets at the altar, explains the various scenes, although visitors familiar with Christian teaching and religious art should be able to work out most of the scenes easily.
+The church brochure and information sheets at the altar explain the various scenes, although visitors familiar with Christian teaching and religious art should be able to work out most of the scenes easily.
 Don’t miss the laminated photo album at the far end of the choir with beautiful close-up photos of some scenes and figures.

 The Cenotaph of Frederick I of Denmark